bauyrzhanospan/VirtualAssistant/README.md

 # Virtual Assistant

-## State of the Art and Preliminary Work
+## Passport of the project

-Expert systems are becoming popular in recent years because they are very helpful in solving problems related to decision making in different fields, especially in healthcare and management.
-An expert system is a software that uses knowledge of an expert in the field of interest.
-Basically they act like experts: collect data, analyse it and then produce algorithm of actions or recommendations for an action.
-Sometimes they can be autonomous and directly connected to actuators.
-As a result, expert systems can act or change the environment based on their own recommendations.
-This paper is a continuation and upgrade of the expert system called “Virtual Assistant” developed by a team from the Middlesex University in the Sunny Hill House.
+Virtual Assistant is the project of the Erasmus-Plus program students in the Middlesex University, London.
+The main idea of the system is to control Smart-Home environment with dialogue based control interface.

-Virtual Assistant of the Middlesex University developed by Kenzhegali Nurgaliyev, Dario Di Mauro and others in 2016 is a system that assists people in their Activities of Daily Life (ADL).
-The system uses Graphical User Interface with text based dialogue window; speech recognition and text to speech generating software based voice dialogue window.
-Virtual Assistant uses pre-defined preferences based on age of the user profile with differentiated priorities of the needs including health, entertainment, security and energy consumption of the devices.
+The system is developed to to assists people with different preferences in their Activities of Dayly Life (ADL).
+The system uses Graphical User Interface with text based dialogue window; speech recognition and text to speech generating software (Google API).
+Virtual Assistant uses pre-defined preferences based on age of the user profile with differentiated priorities of the needs including health, food, work, entertainment, security and energy consumption of the devices.
 Virtual Assistant passed the validation tests done by the developers and showed acceptable results in conflict resolution.
-However, there is an issue about two identical profile users with conflicting activities; for example, user “1” asks the system to turn on the light while user “2” with the same priority level as the user “1” asked the system to turn the light off.
-The aim of this research is to create a dialogue based conflict resolution system that takes into account pre-defined preferences and adapts to the new information learned from dialogue with users.
+The system uses Case-Based Reasoning module to resolve conflicts, Feed-Forward Artificial Neural Networks to classify orders of the users and the reasons of the orders.
+Place of the research Sunny Hill House, Middlesex University, London.

 ## Research Question and Methodology